 - Learners are familiar with the visual layout of Pivotal Tracker.

-- Learners can explain the four types of tracker cards: feature, bug, chore, and release.
+- Learners can explain the five types of tracker cards: feature, epic, bug, chore, and release.

 - Learners understand how to assign points and estimate a feature.

 - Learners are familiar with a recommended progression of features.